-Every reading specialist needs to know what’s available to make the best match to the readers they’re serving, and in order to make the best choice, you have to know what’s available.
+Every teacher needs to know picture books and authors to make the best match to the readers they’re serving.
+Knowing picture books also helps when you’re planning lessons.
 Today, I’d like to share my top ten list of books and how I use them.

 Each year, bloggers share their top ten must read picture books, information about them, and perhaps a few teaching points in the 10 for 10 Picture Book Link Up.
 For my list, I think I will share eight favorites and two that are newer to me.
 I am also going to just share one per author even though I could easily choose several books from a few authors, and I am also not going to include books I’ve recently blogged about.
 There are some I would certainly include in my list (All the Places I Love by Patricia MacLachlan and Two Bad Ants by Chris VanAllsburg), but now that you know they’d be in my list, I guess my list includes 12.)